 The Project involves a number of internationally recognized consultants with expertise and track record in similar high-profile projects, such as DRA, which prepared the Bank Feasibility Study, and well as Loesche, MSA Group, TOMS Institute and Metallicon specialized in engineering and process design.
 PwC, SFA Oxford provide analytical support to the project.
 Cresco Project Finance and EY have been engaged as financial advisers.

-Darwendale PGM project is a project for integrated development of the Darwendale platinum group metals deposit being implemented by Great Dyke Investments (Pvt) Ltd, a JV established between the Russian and Zimbabwean companies, respectively, JSC Afromet and Pen East (Private) Limited, participating there on an equal footing.
+Darwendale PGM project is a project for integrated development of the Darwendale platinum group metals deposit being implemented by Great Dyke Investments (Pvt) Ltd, a JV established between the Russian and Zimbabwean companies, respectively.
 The Darwendale deposit whose total minable resources are estimated at 1 300 t of PGMs makes part of the Great Dyke in Zimbabwe and is the world’s biggest PGM asset.
 According to consolidated expert data, the life of mine after project ramp-up to full capacity is estimated at 35 years.

 Darwendale project is one of the most efficient in industry in terms of CAPEX and OPEX, owing to shallow dipping ore body.
 It features an attractive metals basket with 60% of platinum in it.
 The Project is on priority list of state and economic relations between Russia and Zimbabwe and is regularly on an official intergovernmental agenda.
 It has been provided with a special mining lease and the status of National project.